ietf-wg-acme/acme/draft-ietf-acme-acme.md

 # Protocol Overview

 ACME allows a client to request certificate management actions using a set of JavaScript Object Notation (JSON) messages carried over HTTPS.
-In many ways, issuance using ACME proceeds in much way as a traditional issuance process, in which a user creates an account, requests a certificate, and proves control of the domains in that certificate in order for the CA to sign the requested certificate.
+Issuance using ACME resembles a traditional CA's issuance process, in which a user creates an account, requests a certificate, and proves control of the domains in that certificate in order for the CA to sign the requested certificate.